Farama-Foundation/gym-docs/README.md

 # Gym-docs

 This repo contains the NEW website for [Gym](https://github.com/openai/gym).
-This site is currently in Beta and we are in the process of adding various information.
+This site is currently in Beta and we are in the process of adding/editing information.

 Please see instructions below on how to contribute.